SlipknotTN/kaggle_sennet_vessels/README.md

 | (Late) Submission V54 |      3s        |       0.425            |        0.420           |   0.421    |   0.365    | Late submission  |
 | Submission V40        |      3s        |       0.579            |        0.326           |   0.291    |   0.251    | No tta  |

-Note: I have run the same trainings offline in my machines, but the results are identical although practically similar on the test dataset.
+Note: I have run the same trainings offline in my machines, but the results are not identical although practically similar on the test dataset.
 This behavior was not fixed even when forcing determinism (determinism is working).
-However the best models offline were the best online as well.
+However, the best models offline were the best online as well.

 TODO: Talk about bigger training dataset doesn't always improve the performances

 TODO: Comment V55 Vs V50

 TODO: Why V53 so low?
+The metrics during the training were very low, some lines artifact are always visible in the prediction.
+Local results are coherent, it is not explainable why the model performs so well in the cloud on the test.

 TODO: Comment volatily

 TODO: Comment impact of tta on surface dice and tta no full.

-TODO: Run missing submissions locally

 ### Models' details